Waddell Buddhist temple shooting: Tucson Four

 The initial arrests of the Tucson Four have generated controversy over how the investigation was conducted.

 Initial suspect McGraw, while offering tantalizing details on the shooting for months, was later found to be unreliable, as he had a history of making outlandish claims while he was in prison in 1988.
-The investigators, despite little evidence that linked McGraw the others anywhere near the crime scene at the time of the crime, deemed McGraw a reliable witness because they believed he was hospitalized as a psychiatric patient out of suicidal guilt over the killings.
+The investigators, despite little evidence that placed McGraw or the others anywhere near the crime scene at the time of the crime, deemed McGraw a reliable witness because they believed he was hospitalized as a psychiatric patient only out of suicidal guilt over the killings.

-It was also discovered that the investigation was beginning to focus on Doody and Garcia, following the discovery of the murder weapon.
-But that part of the investigation stopped after McGraw's phone call led to the Tucson Four's arrest – the actual murder weapon sat in a detective's office for weeks before being tested.
+It was also discovered that the investigation was beginning to focus on Doody and Garcia following the discovery of the murder weapon.
+But that part of the investigation stopped after McGraw's phone call led to the Tucson Four's arrest – the actual murder weapon sat behind a door in a detective's office for weeks before being tested.

 Eventually, it was discovered that the men were coerced into confessing, with investigators extracting false confessions by exaggerating evidence, badgering them with leading questions, and threatening the death penalty.
 A homicide chief for Maricopa County Sheriff's Office at the time said the interrogators hammered on the suspects until their will was broken, and that "after a while, they were willing to say anything."
+The Sheriff's Office also put great credence in details the suspects confessed to, stating that they had information which only the perpetrators would know; it was later revealed that the interrogators poisoned this part of the so-called confessions by placing the suspects in a staged room, complete with crime scene photos and written reports, in the hopes of rattling the nerve of the suspects before the interrogations began – which also fed so-called unknowable details to the suspects.